Acidburn0zzz/garden-linux-kernel-acceptance/README.md

 The aim is to build a suite of tests which can validate a particular kernel prior to using it in container deployments.

+Vagrantfiles for the various kernels are provided in the `vagrant` subdirectory.

+You must set `$GOHOME` before bringing up any of the Vagrant machines in this repository.
+It is normal to set `$GOHOME` to the first element of `$GOPATH`.